decretist/Dissertation/Chapter1/chapter1.md

-excludes the possibility that Winroth and Noonan are both right and that the Gratian of the first-recension version of Part I is not necessarily the same as the Gratian of the second-recension version of Part I, and so on through all the possible permutation and combinations of recensions (first and second) and parts (I, II, and III).[^28]
+excludes the possibility that Winroth and Noonan are both right and that the Gratian of the first-recension version of Part I is not necessarily the same as the Gratian of the second-recension version of Part I, and so on through all the possible permutations and combinations of recensions (first and second) and parts (I, II, and III).[^28]